1. Helicopter Carried Vehicles — Part 1 (Introduction)

 In service, and costing nothing.

-Side-by-side UTVs can use some of the modern mounted systems, the MRZR Alpha D4 below for example.
+Side-by-side UTVs can use some modern mounted systems, the MRZR Alpha D4 below for example.

 There is a large volume market and a great deal of investment in novel ammunition.